Tim Weaver - Team Administrator

 Since retiring following the 2012 season, Marshall has worked extensively with youth soccer development in Lexington, Kentucky, and coached in the Premier Development League with the Derby City Rovers in 2014, serving as Head Coach and Technical Director.

 A native of Alabama, Mr. Knight received his BS in Athletic Training and General Health Sciences with a minor in Nutrition from the University of Alabama and continued on to obtain his MS in Human Physiology with an emphasis in Athletic Training from the University of Oregon.
-Tyler’s relentless effort and dedication to aid in the prevention, rehabilitation, and recovery of athletes has brought him back to Real Salt Lake.
+Tyler’s relentless effort and dedication to aid in the prevention, rehabilitation, and recovery of athletes brought him back to Real Salt Lake.
+Knight currently holds credentials as a Certified Strength and Conditioning Specialist (CSCS) from the National Strength and Conditioning Association and is also recognized as a Performance Enhancement Specialist (PES) and Corrective Exercise Specialist (CES) by the National Academy of Sports Medicine.
+To supplement these specialties and his clinical practice, he is certified in Graston Technique, dry needling via the Integrative Dry Needling Institute, and holds a number of certifications from Functional Movement Systems (SFMA, FMS, and YBT).
 He currently resides in South Jordan, UT.

 Elliot Fall assumed new duties in 2013 for Real Salt Lake, becoming the team's first-ever Director of Soccer Operations after spending three years as Team Administrator.
 A native of Salt Lake City, the Judge Memorial High School and University of Utah alum worked in the RSL Communications department from 2007-09.
 Bringing a veritable cornucopia of talents to the job every day - including a quick wit, a font of pop-culture knowledge and an affinity for video editing - Fall’s enthusiastic attitude and willingness to do whatever it takes for the team make him an invaluable asset to both Real Salt Lake and Rio Tinto Stadium.